 I gotta admit – winter is my favourite time of the year to run outside.
 The trees are beautiful, you burn more calories digging through the snow and I don’t feel as over-heated as I do when running in the summer.
 Don’t share my enthusiasm for winter running?
-Then here’s a few tips on how to take the chill out of your winter run so you can enjoy it too:
+Then here’s a few tips on how to run outside in the winter without getting cold so you can enjoy winter running too:

 1. PILE ON THE LAYERS